“how long has she been in Afghanistan?”,

 A Social Activist who writes a lot in media about women’s rights and writes guidelines on how to respect women in fact, disrespected me, lied to me, and accused me of things I never did just because he was in a bad mood.

 One accused me of being jealous and super rude while in a restaurant because I mostly kept silence observing people (what I like doing) and not feeling the best having my own problems in a head that I tried not to expose to public.
-Then got angry with me just because another, guy (who he heard about from fake rumours) wanted to sleep with me while I didn’t want too.
+Then got angry with me just because one guy (who he heard about from fake rumours) wanted to sleep with me (usually all guys are ready to fuck foreigners so no need for any rumurs here) while I didn’t want too.
 For sure I was called a “bitch just as the other girls” and throw out from friends list too…..

 I don’t want to write complaint book but just to share some strange nonsensical stories that happened to me for which I never found any logical explanation.
 These guys care of their reputation….
 If they would just know that their reputation is destroyed long ago as people talk and everyone knows aeverything but pretend knowing nothing.